jayeshkumarsingh11/Samriddh-Kheti/README.md

-# Samriddh Kheti: Your AI-Powered Farming Assistant
+# Samriddh Kheti: Your AI-Powered Farming Assistant.

 ![Samriddh Kheti](https://khetibuddy.com/wp-content/uploads/2024/06/Crops.jpg)

 **Samriddh Kheti** (meaning *Prosperous Farming*) is a multilingual, AI-driven web application designed to be a modern farmer's most trusted digital companion.
 By providing a suite of powerful, easy-to-use tools, we deliver personalized, data-driven insights to revolutionize agricultural practices in India.

 ## 1. The Problem